cody-setti/Trabalhos_MNED/README_en.md

 ---

-This repository houses the **projects** for the *Numerical Methods for Differential Equations* course offered by ICMC-USP in 2025.
+This repository contains **projects** from the *Numerical Methods for Differential Equations* course offered by ICMC-USP in 2025.

 > ⚠️ **Note:** The repository is natively in **Portuguese**.